Joy110900/Machine-Learning-Class/README.md

+# Machine-Learning
-Projects and Codes from the Nirma University's course 2IC503 Machine Learning.
+Projects and Codes from the Nirma University's course 2IC503 Machine-Learning-Class.